 It’s too much time to predict.
 There are four weeks (sometimes five) to accommodate here.
 Yes, if we got paid once per month, we could plan for all of our expenses for the entire month.
 But why not break it down and plan for the times when you do have your money.

+Having all your sinking funds fully funded is excellent, but something always comes up.
 You do not have all of your money at the start of the month, and you really can’t know what is going to happen during that month.
-Having all your sinking funds fully funded is a great thing, but something always comes up.
 I find it so much easier to manage than an entire month.

 Looking at the entire month can be intimidating and overwhelming taking a toll on emotions.
 A budget is supposed to relieve stress not add to it.
 Taking smaller bites can allow you to be that much more in control.